tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

 where :math:`\alpha` is the absorption coefficient (in :math:`\mu m^{-1}`
 ) of the chosen Dye, :math:`\Phi(\lambda)` the intensity of the light at wavelength :math:`\lambda` of the light source.

-The part of the input file for the generation module is the following:
+The parameters for the generation can be defined in the auxiliary **Module** *dssc_generation*,  defined as  following:

 ::